 Pre-purchase upsells should be an important part of your sales strategy, especially due to their ability to boost AOV (average order value).
 But it’s important to keep the basic rules in mind and be “gentle” to your customers in terms of UX (user experience).
 Many merchants forget to monitor the overall store monetization (i.e. average revenue per visit) after implementing the pre-purchase upsell.

 The best and most simple way of testing whether you crossed the line with your upsell game is to imagine yourself in the shoes of your customer.

 There is really a lot of (pre-purchase) upsell apps on the app store and it may be hard to pick the right one.
 We definitely recommend trying at least a few of them and see which one fits your needs the best.
-Most of them usually offer 7 – 14 days of a free trial.
-But anyway, our top 3 list is following.
+Most of them usually offer 7-14 days of a free trial.
+But anyway, our top 3 list is the following:

 - Candy Rack – Recognized for being an extremely simple, slick, and effective upsell app.
-It displays an upsell pop-up on the product page after the customer clicks the “add to cart” button.
-The price starts at $29.99 per month.
-And yes, we are developers of Candy Rack. 🤳
+It can display upsell offers as pop-ups on the product page (after the customer clicks the add-to-cart button).
+Free for small stores with up to 20 monthly orders, and paid plans depend on your Shopify plan.

 - Bold Upsell – Probably the most established upsell app on Shopify.
 Enables you to display upsell pop-up on both the product page and cart page.
 The design is a bit outdated though.
 The price starts at $9.99 per month but only for up to 200 upsell views.

 - Zipify OneClickUpsell – All-in-one upsell solution covering both pre-purchase and post-purchase upsells.
 Setting the funnels is quite complex but very powerful once you learn to use it.
 The price starts at $24.99 per month for up to $200 in upsell revenue.